This is an English translation of “அவனை எனக்குத் தெரியாது”, a poignant

 were still standing on the white line without movement.
 The head of the firing

-over-coat.
-As soon as the doctor declared the Nigerian dead, the gunners came
+As soon as the doctor declared the Nigerian dead, the gunners came in queue,

-in queue, kept the rifles neatly where they had picked them and entered the
+kept the rifles neatly where they had picked them and entered the hall.

-‘Who’s this man?
 Why do I have to shoot him down?
-This place is neither meant
+This place is neither meant for valiant

-for valiant actions with guns nor reading books.
-All what they need is just a
+actions with guns nor reading books.
+All what they need is just a life tied to

-life tied to a pole.
-I just need to chest up with pride that I have served the
+a pole.
+I just need to chest up with pride that I have served the laws of

 complemented with more money.